Event-based reconstruction of time-resolved centreline deformation of flapping flags: Benchmark of the algorithm using a simulated stream of events

 The final metric we use to evaluate our algorithm's performance to reconstruct the flapping flag's dynamics is the travelling wave index $\mathcal{I}$.
 The travelling wave index indicates the relative contribution of travelling waves versus standing waves to the dynamics of a flapping motion \cite{feeny_complex_2013}.
 If the flapping motion is a pure standing wave, $\mathcal{I} = 0$, if the motion is a pure travelling wave, $\mathcal{I} = 1$.
 The travelling wave index is obtained using the complex orthogonal decomposition of the spatio-temporal evolution of the flag's shape.
 Matching travelling wave indices between the reconstructed deformations and the input shapes indicate a reliable reconstruction of the flapping dynamics.

 For all motions considered, the relative root-mean square tip displacement error $\kindex{\delta}{RMS}/L$ ranges from \qtyrange{0.36}{1.0}{\percent} and the maximum shape difference $\max(\kindex{\varepsilon}{RMS}/L)$ ranges from \qtyrange{0.53}{1.6}{\percent} (\cref{fig:kinematic_variations}.c).
 Overall, an increase in the maximum shape difference goes hand in hand with an increase of the relative tip displacement error.
-The tip displacement error and maximum shape difference tend to increase with increasing input wavelength $\lambda/L$.
-The travelling wave index reconstruction shows excellent agreement over the entire range of tested kinematics (\cref{fig:kinematic_variations}.d) with a maximum discrepancy $|\mathcal{I} - \kindex{\mathcal{I}}{ref}|$ below \num{0.025} and an average discrepancy of \num{2.9e-3}.
+The travelling wave index reconstruction shows excellent agreement over the entire range of tested kinematics (\cref{fig:kinematic_variations}.d and e).
+The distribution of relative travelling wave index error (\cref{fig:kinematic_variations}.d) has a median of \qty{1.09}{\percent} and \qty{95}{\percent} of the data points are below \qty{3.03}{\percent}.
+One data point has a large relative travelling wave index error, mainly due to the low reference value $\kindex{\mathcal{I}}{ref} = \num{3.4e-3}$.
+The absolute error $|\mathcal{I} - \kindex{\mathcal{I}}{ref}|$ stays below \num{0.025} and has a median value of \num{1.3e-3}.
 These results demonstrate that the method is robust for various motions using clean data and the selected processing parameters: $\kindex{N}{j} = 10$ joints, an update interval $\tau/T = \num{5e-3}$, overlap parameter $\alpha = 0.6$ and a processing time increment equal to the update interval $\dd{t} = \tau$.
 The effect of imperfect data and different choices of processing parameters are investigated next.